 Let’s turn to the fundamental layers of nature and Planck scale point charges.
 How do we model them based on our reverse engineering of nature?

-- Planck point charges are symmetric under any condition.
+- Immutable point charges are symmetric under any condition.

 - Their charge emits from their center point.